Dog Day Trips Near Brisbane

 Every dog may have its day but the question is, where do you take them on their day?
-Around Brisbane we've found seven doggie day trips that are guaranteed to keep both the four-legged and their two-legged companions happy.
+Within an hour's drive from Brisbane we've found six fantastic doggie day trips that are guaranteed to keep both the four-legged and their two-legged companions happy.

 Probably the dog-friendliest island of them all, Bribie has kilometres of off leash dog beaches - Woorim Beach and Red Beach - which, although a bit wild in places (and narrow at high tide) are a decent walk for owners and offer bountiful play, swim, dig and mingle opportunities for dogs.

 When the novelty of bounding around the surf beaches wears off, there's a fabulous walking path for an on-leash stroll on the calm water side at Bongaree that meanders along the waterfront through playgrounds, barbecue and picnic spots, past jetties and through a bird hide boardwalk.

 The salt water inlet Stumers Creek divides the dog off leash area north of Coolum's patrolled beach in two, creating a fantastic water playground for dogs and children alike.
 Dogs bound endlessly into and across the shallow flowing creek, whose surrounds are totally protected and beyond, where the surf is, the beach on both sides is wide and unspoilt.
 While there are no eateries nearby, the Coolum shopping strip is a two minute drive south or, better still Peregian Village a five minute drive north.
 In the green square in its heart the fantastic Baked Poetry Café spills out onto the grass and there are plenty of shady trees adjacent for dogs to be tethered.

 Start or finish this one with a meander through Southport's Broadwater Parklands, the splendid master planned waterfront park that has everything from aquativity zones, playgrounds for all ages and bike tracks to barbecue and picnic areas, cafes and an amphitheatre.